Trials of the Earth: The True Story of a Pioneer Woman (Paperback)

 About the Author

 Mary Mann Hamilton was one of the only women to write about homesteading in the Mississippi Delta.
-Her legacy lives on in her children and their descendants, many of whom still live in the area Hamilton writes about in these pages.
+Her legacy lives on in her children and their descendants, many of whom still live in the area Hamilton writes about.

 One of the Best Books of the Year, The Chicago Tribune—